artefactual/atom-docs/admin-manual/customization/config-files.rst

 * Symfony and PHP settings - see the Symfony documentation for more general
   information: http://symfony.com/legacy/doc/reference/1_4/en/04-Settings
-* For things like default_culture, default_timezone, etc
+* For things like default_culture, default_timezone, login_module, etc
 * Includes settings for error handling behavior as well - be careful changing these!
 We don't recommend it.